Peter Knight’s Gigspanner – From Poets to Wives | Talking Elephant

 Honey and the Bear – Journey Through the Roke | Self Release

 Named for the East Anglian word for the mist that rises from the marshlands and meadows of Suffolk, Lucy and Jon Hart, otherwise Honey and the Bear, take a close look at their own environment with a dozen beautifully crafted songs.
 Following their acclaimed debut Made in the Aker, their latest album once again showcases the duo’s command over melody and arrangement, with a strong focus on close harmony singing and informed song craft.
 With inspiration drawn from the newly discovered joys of the great outdoors, one of the positive results of our current situation, the duo began to craft these songs keeping a keen eye on the county they call home, together with its rich history and its engaging stories, interweaving at the same time the natural world around them.
 The stories have gravitas, especially those that address real life events, such as the 1953 floods that devastated the eastern coastline, which took the life of at least one local Suffolk resident Frank Upcraft during his attempts to help his community.
 “3 Miles Out” relates to the distance from the shore of Southwold, from where Upcraft’s boat The Ivy was eventually dredged over a quarter of a century later.
 “Buried in Ivy” takes a look at another pressing issue, that of preserving the environment, with a clear message to those seemingly unconcerned about future generations, the duo going one step further in dedicating a song to David Attenborough and his endeavours to get this message across over the years.
 “Life on Earth” is a note of appreciation in a time of widespread ignorance.
 Perhaps it’s time for the roke to be lifted from our eyes while we still have a chance.

-Freddie Cooper is included on this week’s edition of the Vaults radio show.
+Freddie Cooper is included on this week’s edition of the Northern Sky Vaults Radio Show.